Our office is closing at 5:30 PM CST for a company event.

 This way, if the principal is unable to repay a claim, the surety can collect payment from the individual owners.
 This personal indemnity makes it critical to avoid bond claims by acting ethically and following all laws and regulations.

-The spouses of any married business owners will also need to sign.
+The spouses of any married business owners will also need to sign the surety indemnity agreement.
 Spousal indemnity protects the surety if business owners try to transfer assets into their spouses’ names to avoid repaying the surety for a claim.
 In some cases, a notary public must sign and notarize the GIA as well.

 Do All Bonds Require an Indemnity Agreement?